Cycling is for everyone!

 - Scarborough Cycles Community Hub Birchmount Bluffs (93 Birchmount Rd, at Kingston Rd)

-The Toronto Cyclists Handbook was created in partnership with CultureLink Settlement and Community Services.
+The Toronto Cycling Handbook was created in partnership with CultureLink Settlement and Community Services.
 Funding and support provided in part by the Government of Ontario, Live Green Toronto, and the City of Toronto.

-To address the growing demand for this resource, we also produce an Ontario Cyclists Handbook.
+To address growing demand, we also produce an Ontario Cyclists Handbook.

 To purchase an order for your municipality, please inquire for details at info [at] cycleto.ca.